dtcenter/METcalcpy/docs/Users_Guide/aggregation.rst

   series_val_2: {}

-In the configuration file above, the input data and output file will be located in the directory from where the agg_stat.py script is run.
+**NOTE**: Use full directory paths when specifying the location of the input file and output file.

 Set the Environment and PYTHONPATH